ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ![change_ram](/assets/interactive-sql-on-hadoop-with-hive-llap/change_ram.png)

 This assumes you have a `16 GB` system.
 If your system has more than 16 GB total memory, feel free to increase RAM even further for better performance.
+When the import is done, boot the Sandbox and wait for the welcome screen to appear.

 ### Enable Ambari Admin Login